Consumer Warning & Guide · Medicare OTC Benefits

 Reviews are available at no direct cost to you.
 There is no obligation to enroll, and we will walk you through every benefit — OTC card, deductibles, networks, and everything else — so you can make a confident decision.

-Ready to check what OTC or flex card benefits are available in your area?
+What OTC or flex card benefits are actually available in your ZIP code?

-A licensed Lehigh Partners Senior Benefits agent can review Medicare Advantage plans in your ZIP code, compare OTC and flex card benefits, check your doctors and prescriptions, and help you understand what each plan actually includes.
+A licensed Lehigh Partners agent can look up Medicare Advantage plans in your area, show you exactly which include OTC or flex card benefits and how much, check your doctors and prescriptions, and help you understand what each plan actually covers.

 No pressure.
 No obligation.
 We do not offer every plan available in every area — contact Medicare.gov or 1-800-MEDICARE for a full list of plans in your area.